 Want to explore different living options?

-Folks, if you are facing a capital gains tax on the sale of your home, it simply means your investment did really well.
+Granted, many homeowners hesitate to sell because they fear a massive tax hit.
+Nonetheless, if you are facing a capital gains tax on the sale of your home, it simply means your investment did incredibly well.
 Most people view that as a “high-class problem.”

 - Structural additions and major kitchen or bath renovations